David Peralta Player Props: Dodgers vs. Pirates

 David Peralta At The Plate

-- Peralta is batting .286 with nine doubles, a triple, five home runs and 12 walks.
+- Peralta is batting .286 with nine doubles, a triple, six home runs and 12 walks.

-- Peralta has picked up an RBI in 29.0% of his games this season, with two or more RBI in 11.6% of his games.
-He has also produced three or more runs in one contest.
+- Peralta has an RBI in 21 of 70 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once 21 times this year (30.4%), including one multi-run game.
+- In 22 of 70 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.